PythonistaGuild/TwitchIO/docs/exts/routines.rst

 The below example shows a routine which will first be ran on the **1st, June 2021 at 9:30am** system local time.
 It will then be ran every 24 hours after the initial date, until stopped.

+If the **date** has already passed, the routine will run at the next specified time.
+For example: If today was the **2nd, June 2021 8:30am** and your datetime was scheduled to run on the **1st, June 2021 at 9:30am**, you routine will first run on **2nd, June 2021 at 9:30am**.

+In simpler terms, datetimes in the past only care about the time, not the date.
+This can be useful when scheduling routines that don't need to be started on a specific date.

 .. code-block:: python3

     import datetime